Premium

 .

 General Tony Zinni was the commander of the US Central Command from 1997 to 2000 with jurisdiction over the huge area to the west of us including Pakistan.
-Already friendly with General Musharraf, he was sent on a special presidential mission to Pakistan on June 24-25, 1999, at the peak of Pakistan’s war in the Kargil sector to convince Prime Minister Nawaz Sharif and him to withdraw their army from across the Line of Control.
+Already friendly with General Musharraf, he was sent on a special presidential mission to Pakistan on June 24-25, 1999, at the peak of Pakistan8217;s war in the Kargil sector to convince Prime Minister Nawaz Sharif and him to withdraw their army from across the Line of Control.

 In the process he seems to have had little concern for the victim of this unprovoked aggression.
 This should help us to better understand the continuing American mindset biased heavily in favour of Pakistan and its military, especially in the Pentagon.
 This is visible even elsewhere.
-Take, for example, his account of the massacre triggered by Pakistani troops in Mogadishu (Somalia) on June 5, 1993, where Zinni seems to have been more concerned by Pakistani casualties (24 dead) compared to an estimated 10,000 Somalis (two-thirds of them women and children).
+Take, for example, his account of the massacre triggered by Pakistani troops in Mogadishu Somalia on June 5, 1993, where Zinni seems to have been more concerned by Pakistani casualties 24 dead compared to an estimated 10,000 Somalis two-thirds of them women and children.

-Zinni, one of the most successful American generals with extensive experience in West Asia, resigned due to differences on the official policy over the Iraq war in 2003 because, “In the lead up to the war and its later conduct, I saw, at a minimum, true dereliction, negligence, and irresponsibility; at worst, lying, incompetence, and corruption.
-False rationales presented as a justification; a flawed strategy; lack of planning; the unnecessary alienation of our allies; the underestimation of the task; the unnecessary distraction from real threats; and unbearable strain dumped on our overstretched military.”
+Zinni, one of the most successful American generals with extensive experience in West Asia, resigned due to differences on the official policy over the Iraq war in 2003 because, 8220;In the lead up to the war and its later conduct, I saw, at a minimum, true dereliction, negligence, and irresponsibility; at worst, lying, incompetence, and corruption.
+False rationales presented as a justification; a flawed strategy; lack of planning; the unnecessary alienation of our allies; the underestimation of the task; the unnecessary distraction from real threats; and unbearable strain dumped on our overstretched military.8221;

 On the positive side, he commends a system and leadership where H.R.
-McMaster, who as a young major, wrote the book Dereliction of Duty detailing the failures of the Joint Chiefs to speak out during the Vietnam War, is invited in 1998 to address all four-star generals of the US military by the Chairman Joint Chiefs of Staff, General Hugh Shelton, once again emphasising that “moral courage is often more difficult than physical courage.”
+McMaster, who as a young major, wrote the book Dereliction of Duty detailing the failures of the Joint Chiefs to speak out during the Vietnam War, is invited in 1998 to address all four-star generals of the US military by the Chairman Joint Chiefs of Staff, General Hugh Shelton, once again emphasising that 8220;moral courage is often more difficult than physical courage.8221;

 Latest Comment